 To start with, let us not hand over the bodies and give them a burial.
 Just burn these after the mandatory postmortem.
 Also, rethink how to deal with the families of the dead terrorist.
 I also notice that after retirement, most big shot Generals who have the micro and macro level experience, start writing smart essays beating around the bush, instead of calling out the mistakes and remedies needed to be enforced top-down from the Govt level.

-I am not trying to ask questions regarding the decision taken by the CO but I just can't imagine a decision being taken to go into action with such little force.
-Where are the SOPs gone?
+I am not trying to ask questions regarding the decision taken by the CO, but I just can't imagine a decision being taken to go into action with such little force.
+Where have the SOPs gone?
 I am really sad.
 A CO twice decorated taking this type of decision?
 I will leave it at that.

 Brig IS Gakhal, ex RR Sector Cdr, Comdt Sikh Regt Centre

 RR unlike an infantry battalion has manpower pooled from a set of groups that turns over as personnel complete tenures.
-Manpower is transient over 2-2.5 year tenures.
+Manpower is transient over 2-2.5-year tenures.
 The CO thus has a constant motivational role and his visibility is essential.
 RR deploy on a dynamic CI grid, and as situations develop the CO and his QRT may be the only force closest to the point of contact.
-Are we suggesting he sits pretty till others can mobilize.
+Are we suggesting he sits pretty till others can mobilise?
 No way!

 Just a few of the many that our men need to cut their own casualties.
 The loss of a CO is tragic and should be avoided, but god forbid if it happens the unit is motivated to take revenge.
 Finally, in dynamic operations it's always the man on the spot, let us leave it to him.
 The COs have rarely let down the Indian Army.
 Let us not curb their initiative and operational freedom by imposing unwarranted caution.